Rice’s theorem

 return hasMoreThan20Vars(t);

-at the top doesn’t make any difference to that.
-It doesn’t tell us anything about whether code
+The function lotsOfVars starts with 26 variables, so it satisfies hasMoreThan20Vars.
+Injecting some code at the top doesn’t make any difference to that.
+It doesn’t tell us anything about whether code halts.

 When Mr. Rice says P must be semantic, he means it must be solely concerned with the input and output of the function when called.
 That is: if two functions have the same input-output, then P cannot be true of one, and false of the other.